Food Waste Challenge

 But when plants die or are used and discarded as waste they decompose and release that carbon back into the atmosphere as methane.

 Canada generates over 35 million tonnes of food waste each year, much of which ends up in landfills.
-Landfills are unhealthy environments that produce noxious odors, liquid leachate, air pollution, and food for scavengers.
+Landfills are unhealthy environments that produce noxious odours, liquid leachate, air pollution, and food for scavengers.
 Landfills also produce significant quantities of methane, a potent greenhouse gas up to 86 times more powerful than carbon dioxide.

 Methane from landfills represents 8% of total GHG emissions globally, yet it provides little to no economic benefit.